googleworkspace/google-chat-samples/python/card-app/README.md

      > gcloud app deploy
      > ```

-## Configure the bot for Google Chat
+## Configure the app for Google Chat

-  1. To configure the bot to respond to @mentions in Google Chat, follow the steps to enable the API in
+  1. To configure the app to respond to @mentions in Google Chat, follow the steps to enable the API in
      [Publishing bots](https://developers.google.com/chat/how-tos/apps-publish).
-  1. When configuring the bot on the **Configuration** tab on the **Google Chat API** page, enter the URL for the deployed version of the bot into the **Bot URL** text box.
+  1. When configuring the app on the **Configuration** tab on the **Google Chat API** page, enter the URL for the deployed version of the app into the **Bot URL** text box.

 ## Interact with the bot

-Either add and @mention the bot in a room or in a direct mention to engage with the bot.
+Either add and @mention the app in a room or in a direct mention to engage with the bot.

-In the message to the bot, send a list of the widgets for the bot to send back.
+In the message to the bot, send a list of the widgets for the app to send back.
-For example, if you want the bot to send a header and a text paragraph widget, type 'header textparagraph'.
+For example, if you want the app to send a header and a text paragraph widget, type 'header textparagraph'.

-The bot responds to the following user input:
+The app responds to the following user input:

   - header
   - textparagraph